PharmaForest/valivali/README.md

 - %mp_assertcolvals	: To see if values in variables are in expected condition (from sasjscore)
 - %mp_assertdsobs		: To see if # of observations is in expected condition (from sasjscore)
 - %mp_assertscope		: To check macro scope (from sasjscore)
 - %set_tmp_lib      : To assign temporary libref for common location of Windows and other(Linux or Unix)
+- %create_report    : To create validation report in RTF format

 For usage of macros from sasjscore, please see [sasjscore](https://github.com/SASPAC/sasjscore).